tomoki10/aws-cdk-iot-event-sample/README.md

 $ yarn
 ```

-Use the following command or other methods to setting your AWS acount credentials.
+Use the following command or other methods to setting your AWS account credentials.

 https://github.com/remind101/assume-role